HEmobile/blog/_posts/2013-05-27-make-good-art-and-entrepreneurship.markdown

 ---
+published: true
+author: Roberto Morais
 layout: post
-title: Make Good Art and Entrepreneurship
+title: "Make Good Art and Entrepreneurship"
+date: 2013-05-27 16:30
+comments: true
 categories:
-- Blog
+  - Roberto Morais
-tags:
   - Art
   - Entrepreneurship
   - Inspiration
   - iOS
   - Learning
   - Marketing
   - Product Development
   - Startup
   - Writing
-status: publish
-type: post
-published: true
-meta:
-  _yoast_wpseo_linkdex: '0'
-  _edit_last: '2'
-  _translations: a:2:{s:2:"br";i:726;s:2:"en";i:723;}
-  _thumbnail_id: '724'
-  _et_nimble_settings: a:1:{s:14:"et_is_featured";i:0;}
 ---

 I am huge fan of Neil Gaiman, and it is rarely the time when I hear or read something from him that I don’t like.
 I even wrote one of my few short movie screenplays inspired by one of his short stories.
 Now I am in a new adventure, and one that I wouldn’t really expect any help from him, but then...
 I came across his “Make Good Art” <a title="Neil Gaiman Commencement Speech" href="http://www.youtube.com/watch?v=plWexCID-kA" target="_blank">commencement speech</a>.
 It really inspired me, and I have a blog now, so I had to write about it.

 <!--more-->